raafayumar/S110D-tof/README.md

 # S100D and S110D ToF Cameras - ROS Package

-This repository contains the ROS package for S100D and S110D Time-of-Flight (ToF) cameras.
+This repository contains the ROS package for S100D and S110D Time-of-Flight (ToF) cameras by Meere.

 ## Installation